Interaction-driven quantum phase transitions between topological and crystalline orders of electrons: Discussion

 \section{Discussion}

 The crossing of $N=0$ and $N=1$ levels with identical spin and valley is a unique feature of BLG at a large displacement field.
 Tuning across this level crossing allows continuous control over the LLM, enabling us to observe two manifestations of electronic crystals: The WC for $0<\nu<1$ and the RIQH state for $2<\nu<3$.
 In particular, a single WC phase extends over the full range of fillings, indicating a WC of electrons and not of holes or composite fermions.
-At fillings supporting FQH plateaus at weaker displacement fields, we observe that the activation energy vanishes continuously upon approaching the WC or RIQH phase.
+At fillings supporting FQH plateaus at weaker displacement fields, we observe that the activation energy vanishes continuously upon approaching the WC or RIQH phase, e.g., see black data in Fig.~\ref{fig:figure3}e.
 On the other side of this phase transition, the energy scale of the electron crystal states mirrors this behavior.
-In between plateaus, the WCs extend smoothly to low displacement fields while the RIQH states transition into resistive states.
-Qualitatively different behavior occurs at the second transition at larger displacement field.
+In between plateaus, the WCs extend smoothly to low displacement fields while the RIQH states transition into resistive states, as can be seen in gray data in Fig.~\ref{fig:figure3}e.
+Qualitatively different behavior occurs at the second transition at larger displacement fields.
 The energy scale of the electronic crystal drops sharply at all fillings, and the phase boundary evolves smoothly with $\nu$.
-These observations hint at an intermediate phase separating $N=1$ FQH states and electronic crystal states.
-Despite the sharpness of the second transition, we did not observe any hysteresis in the transport coefficients; see SM Sec.~\ref{sec:app:hysteresis}.
+Observing a sharp transition at generic fillings, where a gradual crossover from a WC to a diffusive state is expected, could indicate an intermediate phase, e.g., a competing crystalline state undergoing a first-order transition into the primary WC.
+However, despite the sharpness of the second transition, we did not observe any hysteresis in the transport coefficients; see SM Sec.~12 at \cite{SM}.

-The WC extending over all $0<\nu<1$ in BLG stands in stark contrast to semiconductor structures, where WCs of electrons are observed below half filling and WCs of holes (RIQH states) above.
-This difference can be understood from the strong mixing with the nearby empty level near the Landau-level crossing, which can only benefit WCs of electrons but not of holes.